gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 ### Design
 The Design was initially thought to be round but then when thinking about the fabrication process we decided to make it square.
 When we found the lazy susan wheel we decided to go back to the circular design.
 Circular shapes are always more tricky to make because you need a curved material.
 As we decided to use MDF for this prototype we just used living hinges to create the circular perimeter walls.
+Eventually we would like to add the legs that would attach to the window and some way to attach the oven or planters on top that can be easily changed.

 *image of hinge
 *image of the round shape